Estuary

 • Since you exported the Facebook Ads data to a CSV (.csv) file, select the option for the Local file

-To upload data from Facebook Ads to BigQuery, follow these simple steps:
+To upload data from Facebook Ads to BigQuery, follow these steps:

 Source: Click on the Browse option and select the CSV Facebook data file.
-The file format will be automatically selected.
+BigQuery will automatically detect the file format.

 Schema: Select Auto-detect to arrange the data in BigQuery, or Edit as text if you have experience in manually editing schema.